openhab/openhab-addons/bundles/org.openhab.binding.tado/README.md

 `openWindowDetected` | Switch | An open window has been detected in the Zone | R | Any Zone

 The `RW` items are used to either override the schedule or to return to it (if `hvacMode` is set to `SCHEDULE`).

+<sup>1)</sup> Simpler A/C units have fan speed settings in the range [`LOW`, `MIDDLE`, `HIGH`].
+However more sophisticated devices have settings in the range [`SILENT`, `LEVEL1`, `LEVEL2`, `LEVEL3`, `LEVEL4`].
+So you need to choose the respective Channel type name that matches the features of your device.

+<sup>2)</sup> Simpler A/C units have a single switch type swing function that is either `ON` or `OFF`.
+However more sophisticated devices may have either a vertical swing, a horizontal swing, or both, which could also have more complex settings.
+For example the horizontal swing function could simply be 'ON' or it could have more complex settings in the range [`LEFT`, `MID_LEFT`, `MID`, `MID_RIGHT`, `RIGHT`].
+So you need to choose the respective Channel type name that matches the features of your device.

 ### Item Command Collection